 Whereas the current model and practice emphasises the importance of TSH levels in the diagnosis of subclinical thyroid dysfunction, a model of thyroid regulation not emphasising the importance of TSH levels would imply that thyroid hormone levels alone provide a better indicator of the physiological state.

 We therefore aimed in this work to determine whether or not a systematic review of the literature might indicate the relative merits of thyroid hormone levels and TSH levels, in terms of correlations with a broad range of clinical parameters.
 Because of the strong negative correlation between FT4 and TSH we expected to find correlations between both TSH and FT4 with the clinical features of thyroid dysfunction.
-We further reasoned however, that if the clinical features correlated better with TSH levels the current models of thyroid regulation and subclinical thyroid dysfunction would be supported, but, if the clinical features correlated better with thyroid hormone levels, further doubt would be cast on, the validity set point hypothesis of thyroid regulation, and the current TSH-based conception of subclinical thyroid dysfunction.
+We further reasoned however, that if the clinical features correlated better with TSH levels the current models of thyroid regulation and subclinical thyroid dysfunction would be supported, but, if the clinical features correlated better with thyroid hormone levels, further doubt would be cast on, the validity of the set point hypothesis of thyroid regulation, and the current TSH-based conception of subclinical thyroid dysfunction.
 In this latter circumstance the previously noted correlations of clinical features with TSH levels would merely reflect the strong negative population correlation between FT4 and TSH.

 METHOD